 It’s yet another website metric to track, in addition to page speed, uptime, time to first byte, HTTP requests, etc.

 But does it really matter?
 Is it a meaningful metric?
 And should you be spending time keeping your site lean?

 Let’s take a look.

+Current: It’s yet another website metric to track, in addition to page speed, uptime, time to first byte, HTTP requests, etc.

+But does it really matter?
+Is it a meaningful metric?
+And how should you reduce the page size on your WordPress site?

+Let’s take a look.